TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 10/Numbers 10.13.md

 ---

-And they first took their journey according to the commandment of Jehovah by Moses.
+They first went forward according to the commandment of Yahweh by Moses.